krisantuswanandi/sharelinkgan/README.md

 Copy `.env.example` file into `.env` and fill the variables.

-Create a new database on [PlanetScale](https://planetscale.com/) and fill the database env variables with your credentials.
+Create a new database on [Turso](https://turso.tech/) and fill the database env variables with your credentials.

-Install proejct dependencies by running `npm install`.
+Install proejct dependencies by running `bun install`.

-Update your database schema by running `npm run db:push`.
+Update your database schema by running `bun run db:push`.

-Finally, start the dev server by running `npm run dev`.
+Finally, start the dev server by running `bun run dev`.

 ## License